knpuniversity/stripe/knpu/ep2-subscriptions/subscription-canceled-webhook.md

 Mind blown!

-Back in the controller, let's call this!
+Back in the controller, call this!
 Above the switch statement, add a `$subscriptionHelper` variable set to `$this->get('subscription_helper')`.
 Finally, call `$subscriptionHelper->fullyCancelSubscription($subscription)`.
 And that is it!